Kate Comer

-Kate Comer is an American actress.
+Kate Comer is an American actress and comedian.

 Career

 Comer grew up in Sarasota, Florida, where she was involved with community theatre.
 As a teenager, she became obsessed with movies such as Trainspotting, Donnie Darko and Pretty in Pink.
 She was also inspired by African-American characters like Angela Moore from Boy Meets World.
 She studied at the Howey Acting Studio which she credits as having "allowed and encouraged [her] to be [herself] 100%".
 She joined the cast of New Warriors as the character Debrii on Freeform.
 The show was dropped by Freeform before being cancelled.
 Despite this, Comer maintains a close friendship with her cast mates.